-The Rhodesian ridgeback is also very intelligent yet independent dog that needs proper obedience training and will do quite well once trained.
+The Rhodesian ridgeback is also a very intelligent yet independent dog that needs proper obedience training and will do quite well once trained.
 All dogs need to be trained, but training is even more important for a larger dog like the Rhodesian.
 Some big dogs are not as aware of their size, so it's important to have control over your dog.

 Ridgebacks like to dig and make their own hole to cool off in warm weather.
 They also are prone to escaping fenced enclosures have a high capacity for wanderlust.
 You'll need secure fences that they can't leap over or dig under.
 With a high prey drive, they will give chase and disappear quickly over the horizon.

 The noble Rhodesian ridgeback is gentle and loyal towards its family, but may initially be reserved around strangers.
 Proper socialization starting at a young age is very important.
 This will help make it easier for your Rhodesian to accept new people, animals, and environments.

-The ridgeback may be appropriate for families with children as long as the dog is trained to get along with kids.
+The Rhodesian ridgeback may be appropriate for families with children as long as the dog is trained to get along with kids.
 No matter the breed, be sure to never leave a dog alone with small children.

 Unneutered Rhodesian ridgeback males are likely to show aggression towards other male dogs.
 With a high prey instinct, they are likely to chase small animals and cats unless raised with them.

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to develop hereditary conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of: